edesgree/edesgree/README.md

 I'm a front end developer with a background in UX/UI currently looking for work.

-⬇️ Check my learning projects pinned below.
+⬇️ Check some of my projects pinned below.

 💬 If you are interested, I would be glad to have a chat.